nicktrimborn/4/README.md

 **Note**: If you choose to setup access through SSH keys, remember to use the SSH remote URL to clone your student repository and for the `course_upstream` remote.

+If you decide to use HTTPS remotes, you might want to run `git config --global credential.helper 'cache --timeout=3600'` before cloning: this way you will have to input your username and password only after 1 hour without interacting with your remote.

 ## Git Help